jni-/code-review-report/README.md

 - [x] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-Helps us create code review for a course in university.
+Review code with ease without the need of external tools.
+This plugin was created to allow teachers to review code from students in a university course.

-This plugin is NOT ready for market yet.
-For example, all generated reports are in French.
+Currently, all reports generated are in French.

-If you have interest in this plugin, please contact me and I might some day find the courage to translate everything.

 <!-- Plugin description end -->